Chapter 5 A Handy Amazon Seller Account Setup Checklist to Drive Sales

 Amazon gives FBA sellers this potentially lethal option of sending product into Amazon’s Fulfillment Centers, where they might get co-mingled with other FBA sellers’ product, leading to your products possibly getting mixed up with counterfeit or low-grade versions of what you purport to be selling.

 You need to work through this issue very early on because if you decide to use FBA but not use the co-mingled (“stickerless”) option, you need to activate your account to become a “stickered” FBA account right at the beginning before you create your first FBA shipment into Amazon.

 While it is possible later on to become a stickered account, it quickly becomes very complicated if you have already sent some product into FBA as stickerless product.

-Do you plan to use a DBA (doing business as) name to operate your Amazon seller account?
+3. Do you plan to use a DBA (doing business as) name to operate your Amazon seller account?

 Reasons for doing this include not wanting brands to know that they are selling online, or the brand is actually the reseller and doesn’t want its other retail partners to know it’s selling product online direct to consumer.

-Have you checked to see if the products you plan to list are in categories that Amazon has gated?
+4. Have you checked to see if the products you plan to list are in categories that Amazon has gated?

 Amazon has restrictions on who can sell in certain categories, and while the ungating process is usually surmountable, it’s important to recognize that if your desired categories are gated, you will have to apply very quickly to get ungated.

 The Amazon marketplace has its own setup rules and regulations, but also its own combination of skills that every seller should master fairly quickly to succeed profitably and long-term.

-Stellar marketing content to build product listings
+1. Stellar marketing content to build product listings.

-But, if your products are new to the Amazon catalog (easy to check by simply searching for your brand or UPC in the Amazon.com search bar), you will need to come up with content for such field as product titles, bullet points, product description, and generic keywords (for optimizing SEO on your listings).
+But, if your products are new to the Amazon catalog (easy to check by simply searching for your brand or UPC in the Amazon.com search bar), you will need to come up with content for such fields as product titles, bullet points, product description and generic keywords (for optimizing SEO on your listings).

 You will also need product images for your listings – check out Amazon’s adding images support page for reference, but we encourage sellers to have multiple images, including a lifestyle image, if possible, to show the product in use.

-Clear understanding of your product sourcing avenues
+2. Clear understanding of your product sourcing avenues.

 If you specialize in close-outs and one-time buys, you may not be able to replenish the same SKUs easily, but should have strong channels for adding new inventory, as your Amazon cash position improves.

 If yes, you will want to take advantage of Amazon’s replenishment alert tools inside Seller Central, as well as other external forecasting tools, such as standalone tools from www.forecastly.com or those integrated into many of the multichannel inventory/order management tools.

 While everyone wants their products to sell, the reality is there will always be some that don’t sell well and need to be liquidated or sold on other channels to help convert the inventory back into some level of working capital.

 The Amazon Seller's Solution Provider DirectoryOptimize your marketplace inventory by connecting with a recommended Amazon expert.
 Visit our Amazon Solution Provider Directory to learn more..